-The goal of the Entrepreneurship program at Bryant is to help you understand the strategic, tactical, and analytic traits necessary to make sound decisions in new ventures.
+The goal of the Entrepreneurship program at Bryant – ranked No. 6 in the country by College Factual/USA Today – is to help you understand the strategic, tactical, and analytic traits necessary to make sound decisions in new ventures.
 You’ll learn how to implement cultural and technological innovations from around the world that will shape your business strategies, while dramatically expanding the market for your enterprise.

 Successful entrepreneurs typically demonstrate the ability to blend skills in innovation and research, leadership and personnel management, marketing and selling, and finance.
 In the Entrepreneurship concentration, you will take six courses in the Entrepreneurship program and receive a Bachelor of Science in Business Administration.
 A required minor in liberal arts will sharpen your critical thinking and problem solving, providing you with an edge over many entrepreneurs.

 To complement another course of study with an Entrepreneurship minor, you will take four courses in the Entrepreneurship program.